RedisTimeSeries/RedisTimeSeries/docs/index.md

 See the [Clients page](clients.md) for the full list.

-## Using with other tools metrics tools
+## Using with other tools metrics tools hey
 In the [RedisTimeSeries](https://github.com/RedisTimeSeries) organization you can find projects that help you integrate RedisTimeSeries with other tools, including: